CK-33/Electrical_Engineering_Codes/README.md

 # Electrical_Engineering_Codes
 This repository contains several mathematical codes in context of Electrical Engineering.
 The codes are made by myself and produced in MATLAB for mathematical performance.
-The folders are divided by course area, so:
+The folders are divided by course area, so:  - Control Theory
+ - Electronics
+ - Photonics
+ - Power and Energy
+ - Radio Frequency
+ - Signal Processing
+ - Telecommunication